dochavez/Gemini-AI-Chatbot-Nexus/README.md

 ## Structure of Web Application and Movil Application
 ![](https://github.com/dochavez/Gemini-AI-Chatbot-Nexus/blob/master/Gemini%20Diagram%20Design.jpg)

-## 6 Great things that you can do with our projects.
+## What you can do with our project?
 ![](https://github.com/dochavez/Gemini-AI-Chatbot-Nexus/blob/master/6%20Great%20Things....png)